 If you have a budget, but no idea what to get for someone whose passion is family history/genealogy then consider the following:

-Cable and gadget organiser – We all travel with multiple cables, adaptors, usb drives, SD cards and like these days.
-A zipped cable and gadget organiser is an essential piece of kit for the genealogist – regardless of whether they travel to the local library or the other side of the world - and can be purchased for $10-$25 depending on size.
+Cable and gadget organiser – We all travel with multiple cables, adaptors, usb drives, SD cards and the like these days.
+A zipped cable and gadget organiser is an essential piece of kit for the genealogist – regardless of whether they travel to the local library or the other side of the world.
+They can be purchased for $10-$25 depending on size.
 If the budget extends that far, make it a more substantial gift by including one of everything your genealogist uses for their technology so they don’t have to remember to pack everything each time they travel.

 A 30-day international data card – does your family genealogist travel overseas to research their own or other families?
 At the time of writing Sim Corner (affiliate) has a great deal which provides 12 GB of data for 30 days in 71 different countries for A$36 (and no roaming charges).
 I use one whenever I travel overseas and would be delighted if someone gave me one for my next trip.